navcoin/NavHub/content/news/2018-12-14-what-is-static-rewards.md

 It makes it easy to get reward 4% per year, without actually staking the network.
 You could turn on staking at the start of the year, turn it off, and then just before a year has passed you could turn it back on and receive the full 4% amount.

-This doesn’t benefit the NavCoin network.
-In order to be protected against malicious attacks, the more NAV staking at any one time increases the cost to pull off an attack.
+But this doesn’t benefit the NavCoin network.
+In order to be protected against malicious attacks, more NAV needs to be staking at any one time to increase the cost to pull off an attack.

 ### Introducing static rewards

-Static rewards are part of the Proof of Stake version 3 specifications and aim to increase network security through incentivising stakers to remain online as much as possible.
+Static rewards are part of the Proof of Stake version 3 specifications and aim to increase network security through incentivizing stakers to remain online as much as possible.
 Instead of a variable amount, stakers will receive 2 NAV every time they stake.

 ### How does this change inflation?